|

 Town Safety Committee makes recommendations for

-improvements, citing "growing pains" and the results of
+Report cites "growing pains" and the results of

 a four-week inquiry into "all phases of the Fire

 Department."
-Recommendations include becoming a
+Recommendations include:

-"fully paid department when funds are available," the
+"fully paid department when funds are available"

-immediate installation of a new radio system, an addition to the
+immediate installation of a new radio system

-"present Central Fire Station," drill scheduling, and
+"present Central Fire Station"

-the drawing up of a "Code of Conduct" that should
+- creating a "Code of Conduct" that should

 emphasize "drinking habits, driving habits, and any other